Nutraceutical: Criticism

 Because nutraceuticals are unregulated, these supplements are sold by marketing hype rather than being based on actual clinical evidence.
 There is no compelling evidence for efficacy in nutraceuticals.
-After scientists disputed the benefits of nutraceuticals like probiotics in yogurt, Danone was forced to pay millions for falsely claiming its products Actimel and Activia boosted the immune system.
+After scientists disputed the benefits of nutraceuticals, such as probiotics in yogurt, Danone was forced to pay a large financial penalty for falsely claiming its products Actimel and Activia boosted the immune system.

+Some scientists claim, there are no internationally defined properties of nutraceuticals.
+Due to the vague, undiscriminating evidence for the biological effects of nutraceutical products, few experts have proposed abandoning the term.